Automatic backups with one-click restore.

 An intermediate certificate is a file that helps the web browser identify who issued your SSL certificate.
 It is not required, but it is HIGHLY recommended that you install it along with your server SSL certificate in order to have full compatibility with all browsers and mobile devices.

 An intermediate certificate will be emailed to you along with your SSL certificate.
-You can also download the intermediate certificate from the vendor's website, which is something that can be done if you didn't receive the intermediate via email.
+In case you didn't receive the email with all the certificate files, you can download them from your account.
+Another option is to download the certificate from the vendor's website.
 This is also sometimes referred to as the "CA Bundle."
 It is also important to note that some certificates have multiple intermediate certificates.

-Below are the links that you can use to download your intermediate certificate from the vendor website:
+Below are the links that you can use to download your intermediate certificate from the vendor websites:

 If your hosting platform or company tells you that you can only use one certificate file, then you can combine your server certificate with the intermediate file.